 We are dependent on a small number of customers for a large portion of our revenues.
-In Fiscal 2021, our top 11 customers accounted for 70% of our total net revenues.
+In Fiscal 2022, our top 11 customers accounted for 78% of our total net revenues.
 A significant decrease in the sales to or loss of any of our major customers would have a material adverse effect on our business and results of operations.

 Building on the Phase A contract that we received from the CSA in December 2020 to develop Canadarm3 for the Gateway mission, we received a Phase B contract from the CSA in March 2022 for the next phase of the Canadarm3 Program.
 The Canadarm3 will be designed and built over a five-year period and is expected to generate estimated total revenue to MDA of \$1.4 billion, including 15 years of ongoing service and support revenue.
-We also have been selected to design and integrate the Electronic Warfare suite system for 15 Royal Canadian Navy warships.
+MDA was also selected as the prime contractor for Globalstar's new LEO satellites in February 2022.
+The contract, valued at US\$327 million (approximately C\$415), includes the design, manufacture, assembly and test of 17 satellites, with options for Globalstar to purchase up to nine additional satellites and with flexibility in timing to order such satellites, as well as other contractual options.
+Globalstar expects to launch the satellites by the end of 2025.
+Furthermore, we have been selected to design and integrate the Electronic Warfare suite system for 15 Royal Canadian Navy warships.
 The ships are scheduled to be built over the next 20 years and are expected to serve the Royal Canadian Navy for decades.
 This program represents over \$1.5 billion of potential revenue for MDA, or approximately \$100 million per vessel.
-Furthermore, in February 2021, Telesat announced that MDA was selected for a major role on their upcoming constellation.
-MDA will develop the DRA, a revolutionary digital antenna technology that will provide enhanced coverage flexibility and agility through advanced beam-forming technology.
-Telesat is expected to build and launch these 300 satellites over the next five years, which represents an estimated \$800 million of potential revenue to MDA.
-Telesat also has a registered license for an additional 1,300 LEO satellites, which could potentially represent a multibilion dollar future opportunity to MDA.

 The loss or termination of, or a breach or reduction of services under, any of these contracts could have a material adverse effect on the Company's business, financial condition and results of operations.
 In some cases, these contracts may be terminated by the counterparty at any time for convenience.
 In addition, our expectations for future renewals of, and other opportunities arising from, these contracts may prove to be incorrect.
 There can be no assurance that such renewals or opportunities will materialize.
 Various factors may affect the performance, duration and renewal of these contracts, including changes or shifts in government policies, priorities or funding levels or budgets in respect of these programs and the other risk factors described hereunder.
+Should these contracts not be renewed at expiry, cancelled by customers or should a competitor win the renewal, the Company's future revenue stream and overall profitability could be significantly reduced.